AmirJahan/NSURLSession/README.md

 	Client
 	Server
 	Request
-	Response.
+	Response

 Client: Makes a request to a host computer.
 Host: Returns a response to the client.

 Server-side vs client-side

 HTTP